 To expedite regulatory approval and commercialization, Kalytera intends to explore the use of CBD, a non-psychoactive cannabis constituent.
 A large body of research supports CBD’s safety profile.

-Kalytera seeks to advance a portfolio of synthetic, non-psychoactive cannabis-like molecules.
-By modifying cannabinoid molecules, and molecules which regulate the endogenous cannabinoid signaling system, Kalytera seeks to improve pharmacokinetics and increase potency, potentially allowing for the development of drug candidates with improved activity.
+Kalytera seeks to advance a portfolio of novel, non-psychoactive cannabis compounds.
+By modifying cannabinoid molecules, Kalytera seeks to improve pharmacokinetics and increase potency, potentially allowing for the development of drug candidates with improved activity.

 Focus on Orphan Conditions